Our Vision is to:

 Think of it this way, if the lives of your children or your spouse depended on you having control over something, could you take control of it?
 Sure you could, I would.
 So, when something is important to us, we take extreme ownership of it.

 With this attitude, we say that the world doesn't have to be the way that it is.
 We have the power to make the world into the place that it should be.
 And but for our inaction, the world would be that wonderful place.
 As long as we wait for others to make things happen, nothing will be done.
 Why wait for something that is outside of your control?
 Take control and cause that thing to happen, stop waiting.

 Fun with Perspective

 The old Disney movie, Marry Poppins, is the story of a person who embodies this characteristic.
 Shortly after we are introduced to her in the movie, Marry Poppins teaches the children in her care that, “In every job that must be done, there is an element of fun.”
 This lesson is taught in song.
 Marry is our hero, she finds a way to make life fun using her exceptional perspective on life.

 Every day, I ask God to help me make today the best day of my life.
-If today is the best day of my life, it is going to be Fun.
+If today is the best day of my life, it will be Fun.
 How can I make that happen?
 Perspective.

 I will frequently have 2 kinds of days.
-On some days, life will be a struggle.
-I understand that people can only learn and grow when they are struggling.
+On some days, life will be hard or painful, a struggle.
+I believe people only learn and grow when they are struggling.
 So, I know if I am struggling, I am growing.
 And the harder the struggle, the more the growth.
 Growth is good and can be celebrated.
 Growth is progress and progress is fun.
 The day I grow the most may be the best day of my life.

-On some other days, life will be easy and sweet.
-On those days, I am thankful that I am receiving the benefits of all of those growth days.
+On other days, life will be easy and sweet.
+On those days, I am thankful for the benefits from the growth days.
 So, regardless of whether the day is easy or hard, I can enjoy it knowing that today is the best day of my life, and that is FUN because of PERSPECTIVE.